 Mentorship is not a soft concept.
-It is not a feel-good abstraction that belongs on motivational posters in guidance counselors’ offices.
+It is not a feel-good abstraction that belongs on posters in guidance counselors’ offices.
 It is a rigorously studied, extensively documented intervention with measurable outcomes that rival or exceed the effects of the most expensive educational programs in the country.

 The Numbers That Should Shame Us